Capture of Stuff Redoubt: Morning

 At 7:15 a.m., the 36th (Ulster) Division troops formed up in no man's land and moved to within 150 yd of the German front trench.
 The artillery and mortar bombardment lifted off the front trench at 7:30 a.m. and the Irish advanced steadily, crossing the front trench with few losses but then the German counter-barrage fell on the rear of the first line and the support companies.
 As soon as the British guns stopped, machine-gun fire from Thiepval cemetery caught the third support battalion on the left flank.
 The foremost infantry pressed on, reached the B line at 7:48 a.m. and took a large number of prisoners but German troops emerged from dugouts in the A line behind the 108th Brigade, whose moppers-up had been killed by machine-gun fire.
-The leading waves continued to advance and reached the C line and the corner of Schwaben Redoubt at 8:48 a.m., by when the supporting battalion survivors had occupied their objectives but cross-fire from German machine-guns then prevented movement forwards or backwards.
+The leading waves continued to advance, reached the C line and then the corner of Schwaben Redoubt at 8:48 a.m., by when the supporting battalion survivors had occupied their objectives but cross-fire from German machine-guns then prevented movement forwards or backwards.

 Reserve Infantry Regiment 99 (RIR 99) of Reserve Infantry Brigade 52 (General von Auwäter), holding the line north of Thiepval, was broken through and the attackers rushed Schwaben Redoubt.
 The garrison, a support company standing by to reinforce the front defences, was surprised and surrendered after brief resistance.
 The centre battalion of RIR 99 had been destroyed in the breakthrough and 500 men taken prisoner.
 An attack towards the Grandcourt Line ran into the British barrage and defensive fire from German guns on the north side of the Ancre near Miraumont and from Gruppen Berta and Adolf, either side of the Ancre.
 German machine-gunners in Grandcourt and Feste Alt Württemberg (Beaucourt Redoubt) opened fire and the troops tried to dig in or fell back to Schwaben Redoubt and the Hansa Line, which ran from the redoubt down the north edge of the ridge to the Ancre.

 The left hand battalion of RIR 99 had repulsed the attack on Thiepval but the centre and right, from the village to the Ancre south of St Pierre Divion, had been overrun, the troops having been trapped underground and taken prisoner.
 Observers in the Grandcourt Line were unable to see the breakthrough because of smoke and dust in the air.
 Only when the British advanced on the Grandcourt Line, was the identity of the troops that could be seen in the area discovered.
 As soon as the British bombardment lifted, the only reserves nearby, the recruit battalion of IR 180 and a machine-gun company, occupied the Grandcourt Line around Thiepval.